Psycho-not0078/friendly-potato/README.md

 # friendly-potato
 Example of a django server for a serving APIs

-The APIs are for a system of customer/vendor apps ,the following tasks are now possible:
+The APIs are for a system of customer/vendor apps, the following tasks are now possible:
 1. Sign in
 2. Sign up
 3. Order